 - Is the dog up to date on her shots?

-- When you got her, and\or how old she was
+- When you got her, and how old she was

-- Behavior in different situations, like at the groomers or a kennel
+- Behavior in different situations, like at the groomer or a kennel

 - a leash